 - Alcohol and nightlife are important (expensive and regulated)

-Compare the cost of living in Dubai to other popular expat destinations like London or Berlin to see how your salary stacks up across different cities.
+Compare Dubai against other expat destinations like London or Berlin and see how your salary plays out in each.

-See what you can afford in 85+ cities worldwide.
-Enter your salary, see net pay and affordable neighborhoods.
+Enter your salary, see net pay and affordable neighbourhoods in 175+ cities.

 Try the Free Calculator →Frequently Asked Questions